 This is a lecture-laboratory course in the basic elements of design and their qualities, theories, and psychology.
 Application is by problem-solving and exploration of the elements and principles in two-dimensional means and in a contemporary mode of expression.
-Students are expected to put in two (2) laboratory hours for each class hour to complete assignments.
+Students are expected to put in two (2) laboratory credits for each class hour to complete assignments.
 As a matter of policy, the Art Department reserves the right to retain any works created by students it deems worthy for purposes of exhibition until the end of the academic year.
+(3/30/30/0/0/0)

-Beginning Watercolor Painting
+ARTS-1680 Beginning Watercolor Painting

 This course is a study of the watercolor medium of painting to include color, form, and texture.
 Though emphasis is on acquiring skills in the basic techniques, transparent and opaque, the course approach includes both disciplined Realism and experimental creative Expressionism.
 The student works from objective reality and subjective imagination.
 As a matter of policy, the Art Department reserves the right to retain any work created by students it deems worthy for purposes of exhibition until the end of the academic year.
-Two (2) additional studio hours to be arranged.
+Two (2) additional studio credits to be arranged.